odayakanaasa/iet/README.md

 # IET

 A simple website & blog to share with the Internet what our team is up to.
+We write about open data and civic tech tools.

 It's built with [Gatsby](https://www.gatsbyjs.org/), a static site generator for [React](https://reactjs.org/) & [GraphQL](http://graphql.org/).